euruko/2022.euruko.org/src/tickets.md

 We will have free scholarship/diversity tickets available for members of underrepresented groups at a later date.
 Sign up for the [Euruko newsletter](/#newsletter) to stay informed.

 You may be required to wear a mask and/or present proof of vaccination.
+[Current recommendations and restrictions in Helsinki](https://www.hel.fi/helsinki/coronavirus-en/information/recommendations-and-restrictions-effective).

 By purchasing or accepting a ticket to the event you agree to follow the [Code of Conduct](/code) at all times during the conference.